Cinema of Spain: Festivals

+The Sitges Film Festival, now known as the Sitges International Fantastic Film Festival of Catalonia, was started in 1967.
+It is considered one of the best cinematographic contests in Europe, and is the best in the specialty of science fiction film.

+There are several other film festivals with important prizes for the industry such as the Valladolid International Film Festival, and the Seville European Film Festival from September to November, –Autumn has become the season par excellence for the debut of Spanish films in the domestic commercial circuit–.
+Meanwhile the Málaga Film Festival, focused on Spanish and Ibero-American films, is generally held in early Spring.

 Awards

 The Goya Awards are the main film awards in Spain.
-They were established in 1987, a year after the founding of the Academia de las Artes y las Ciencias Cinematográficas de España, and recognize excellence in many aspects of Spanish motion picture making such as acting, directing and screenwriting.
-The first ceremony took place on March 16, 1987 at the Teatro Lope de Vega, Madrid.
+They were established in 1987, a year after the founding of the Academy of Cinematographic Arts and Sciences of Spain, and recognize excellence in many aspects of Spanish motion picture making such as acting, directing and screenwriting.
+The first ceremony took place on 16 March 1987 at the Lope de Vega Theatre, Madrid.
 The ceremony continues to take place annually around the end of January, and awards are given to films produced during the previous year.
 The award itself is a small bronze bust of Francisco de Goya created by the sculptor José Luis Fernández.

-In 2013, the Feroz Awards were established as the Spanish counterpart of the Golden Globe Awards.
+In 2013, the Feroz Awards were established by the Asociación de Informadores Cinematográficos de España, an association of entertainment journalists and critics.

-There are several film festivals with important prizes for the industry.
-Owing to the adjoining celebrations of the festivals of San Sebastián, Sitges, Valladolid, and Seville from September to November, Autumn has become the season par excellence for the debut of Spanish pictures in the domestic commercial circuit.
-Meanwhile the Málaga Film Festival is generally held in early Spring.